tomwilsonsco/ceda_sentinel/README.md

 Note the search is one to many, so the number of features will often be greater in the output layer if the search finds multiple suitable images for a feature within the specified date range.

 Various other arguments can be used to control the behaviour of the `src/main.py` process.
-For example can just search initially without any plotting or downloading (by including `--start-date`, `--end-date` but not `--plot` and `--download` arguments).
-Can then plot or download later by specifying the resulting search result shapefile (or geopackage) as `--search-features` (and this time can omit the start and end dates as it will use existing image links found by default).
+For example, you can just search initially without any plotting or downloading (by including `--start-date`, `--end-date`, but not `--plot` and `--download` arguments).
+You can then plot or download later by specifying the search result shapefile (or geopackage) as `--search-features` (and this time can omit the start and end dates as it will use existing image links found by default).

 To see all the options:
 ```bash